berezovskyi/corsherdf/README.md

 - 🚧 Convert the RDF response if a response did not match your desired `Accept` type.
 - 🚧 Caching for resources that resolved with a 200 code up to 24h before.
 Endpoint uptime is a known problem in the semantic web / linked data community.
 - 🚧 Speed up traversal of RDF resources across globally distributed origins (self-hosted).
 - 🚧 Serving of the resources that are no longer on the web or cannot be dereferenced but have a prominent place in the LOD.
-Most likely start is the list of all recognised prefixes under http://prefix.cc/
+Most likely start is the list of all recognised prefixes under http://prefix.cc/ (with a likely blacklist for PURL and W3ID as they have a valid process for updating redirects that shall be followed instead)

 ## Roadmap